-Application and budget templates are located at the bottom of the CPSIF Request Form.
+The application form and budget template are located at the bottom of the CPSIF Request Form.

 You may only apply once per academic/fiscal year.
 To ensure an accountable and fair process, student initiative funding requests made outside of this program deadline will not be considered.

-CPSIF will be moving from three cycles to a single cycle for the 2016-2017 academic year, with a fall 2016 deadline for student club applications.
-Clubs are encouraged to start considering their plans for the next school year in preparation for requesting all funding for 2016-2017 in their fall applications.
-Requests for funding should cover the period from September 2016 to October 2017.
+CPSIF has moved from three cycles to a single cycle, with a fall deadline for student club applications.
+Clubs are encouraged to start considering their plans for the next school year in preparation for requesting all funding for 2019-2020 in their fall applications.
+Requests for funding should cover the period from September 2019 to October 2020.

 Pillars for Support

 The CPSIF is a program supported by Alumni & Friends, departments and divisions of the Faculty of Applied Science & Engineering, the Engineering Society (EngSoc), and the You’re Next Career Network.
 The program supports student initiatives that clearly demonstrate compliance to the following pillars:

 - Enhances the undergraduate and/or graduate student experience in the Faculty